sakuraet/sakuraet.github.io/projects/warriorhub.md

   - Nextjs
   - TypeScript
   - Vercel
-summary: "WarriorHub: A UH Mānoa Event Scheduler.
-My ICS 314 final project, it focused on improving scheduling events for the UH community."
+summary: "WarriorHub is a centralized platform designed to simplify campus event discovery and scheduling for the UH Mānoa community, developed as my ICS 314 final project."
 ---

 ## Overview

-For my software engineering class, my group and I came up with the idea to create a centralized event discovery platform catered to the students that are attending the University of Hawaii at Mānoa.
-The goal for this web application was to increase student engagement in on-campus activities by providing a single, easy-to-use platform for discovering and tracking events.
-Rather than navigating multiple calendars and email notifications, students can view all upcoming events in one place.
-Every student who creates an account using their hawaii.edu student email can easily view upcoming events, add their ‘interested events’ to their My Events page, view all events on a single Calendar page, and stay up-to-date with all activities and events that are held throughout the semester.
-Our web application also allows for organizer accounts to create and manage events that will be automatically added to the Search Events page and Calendar page once they are created.
-Lastly, admin accounts will be able to validate and review all events, as well as all user, organizer, and admin accounts to ensure quality and accuracy.
-Additional information and source code for this web application project can be found on our WarriorHub GitHub page.
+WarriorHub is a centralized event discovery and scheduling platform built for students at the University of Hawaiʻi at Mānoa.
+The application was created to address the fragmentation of campus event information across multiple calendars, emails, and organization pages by providing a single, searchable system for discovering and tracking events.

+Students can sign up using their hawaii.edu email to browse upcoming events, mark events they are interested in, view their saved events on a personalized My Events page, and explore all events through calendar and search views.
+The platform supports three user roles—users, organizers, and administrators—each with role-specific permissions.
+Organizers can create and manage events, while administrators review events and manage accounts to ensure accuracy and quality.
+WarriorHub was developed by a five-person team as the final project for ICS 314 using Issue Driven Project Management (IDPM).

 ## Resource Links